-Staff consulted with Halifax Regional Police, RCMP and Military Police supporting the communities where the events will be taking place.
-Military Police and HRP have advised they have no concerns regarding the events.
-The RCMP have not indicated they have concerns.
+Staff consulted with Halifax Regional Police, RCMP and Military Police supporting the communities where the events will be taking place; all have advised they have no concerns regarding the events.

 ENVIRONMENTAL IMPLICATIONS

 Event organizers have confirmed appropriate waste and recycling practices will be followed.
 Containers will be provided on site to facilitate proper sorting, recycling, composting and garbage collection.